jeffreyhwatson/King_Co_Price_Analysis/README.md

 ### Setup Instructions

 To setup the project environment, `cd` into the project folder and run `conda env create --file king_co.yml` in your terminal.
+Next, run `conda activate king_co`.

 ## Business Understanding